-Both of the program’s components, cardiac and pulmonary rehab, have received this prestigious certification.
-Our Cardio-Pulmonary Rehabilitation program offers medically-supervised program to safely restore physical fitness and function for people who have recently had serious cardiac or pulmonary events.
-Our goal is to help our patients regain confidence in exercising their heart and lungs through a structured and supervised program while assisting them to develop healthy lifestyle habits that reduce the risk of further complications from heart and lung disease.
+LeConte Medical Center’s medically supervised Cardiopulmonary Rehab program seeks to safely restore physical fitness and function for patients who have recently had a serious cardiac or pulmonary event.
+Through exercise, education, counseling and healthy lifestyle changes, patients regain confidence in exercising their heart and lungs through a structured and supervised program designed to reduce the risk of further complications from heart and lung disease.

-■ Medically supervised exercises: your team will design a plan of care using aerobic exercise, strength training, and other functional activities.
+- Medically supervised exercises — Our team will design a plan of care using aerobic exercise, strength training, and other functional activities.

-■ Tailored just for you: Your exercise program is developed just for you and your needs.
+- Tailored just for you — Your exercise program is customized to meet your needs.
 During your workout, you are monitored and continuously supervised by our staff.

-■ Returning back to health: We help you to feel confident that your exercise is safe and that your exercise plan will be increased progressively to build and regain your strength and endurance.
+- Regained health — We help you feel confident that your exercise is safe and that your exercise plan will be increased progressively to build and regain your strength and endurance.

-■ Communication with your physician: As a key component of your overall treatment plan, your progress is reported to your physician from the beginning through the end of your rehabilitative program.
+- Communication with your physician — As a key component of your treatment plan, your progress is reported to your physician from the beginning to the end of your rehabilitative program.

-■ Education on modifying risk factors: Your wellness includes not only physical fitness, but also healthy lifestyle and healthy eating habits.
+- Education on modifying risk factors — Your wellness includes not only physical fitness, but also healthy lifestyle and eating habits.
 Your team will provide you with the education and assistance to restore you to the best of health.

 Cardiac Rehabilitation Program

-In order to help patients begin and maintain a productive healthy lifestyle, the Cardiac Rehabilitation team tailors a program to specifically meet the needs of each patient.
-Following clearance from the physician, an individualized exercise and diet program is outlined and implemented for the patient.
-The exercise sessions last for 1½ hours and meet three times a week for 8–12 weeks.
+Leaving the hospital is just the first step in recovering from a heart attack, heart surgery or angioplasty.
+In order to help patients begin and maintain a healthy lifestyle, the Cardiac Rehabilitation team tailors a program to specifically meet the needs of each patient.
+Following clearance from the physician, an individualized exercise and diet program is outlined and implemented.
+The exercise sessions last for 1½ hours and meet three times a week for 8–12 weeks, close to home in Sevier County.
 Heart monitoring is used to detect any irregular beats or changes in heart activity during exercise.

 Pulmonary Rehabilitation Program

 Chronic pulmonary disease is costly in both dollars and lives.
-Lung disease costs billions of dollars in medical care and disability payments in the United States.
-It is the fifth leading cause of death and disability in Tennessee.
-These statistics justify our attempts to reduce the number of people hospitalized or disabled with pulmonary symptoms.
+Lung disease is the fifth leading cause of death and disability in Tennessee.
+These statistics justify our goal to reduce the number of people hospitalized or disabled with pulmonary symptoms.
 Pulmonary Rehabilitation programs have been proven to reduce hospital admissions and improve exercise tolerance in people with lung diseases.

 Our Pulmonary Rehabilitation team provides individualized programs for exercise prescriptions, educational classes and support services.
 Sessions are twice weekly on Tuesdays and Thursdays for 1½ hours, for a total of 24–36 sessions.
 During the sessions patients can expect information on basic lung anatomy and function, symptom management, proper breathing techniques, diet recommendations, disease descriptions, medications, relaxation techniques and exercise therapy.
 Individuals are eligible for the program if they have lung disease.
-Participation in the program is based on physician referral, and can be started at any time.
+The Cardio-Pulmonary Rehabilitation team is staffed by nurses and a respiratory therapist.

 Cost of Cardio-Pulmonary Rehabilitation

 Most insurance policies cover Cardio-Pulmonary Rehabilitation programs.
-Patients should check by calling their insurance company.
+Contact your insurance company to see if you qualify.

 After the Program

-When the patient concludes the Cardio-Pulmonary Rehabilitation program, a final summary is compiled and forwarded to the primary care physician.
-We also offer attendance in our maintenance program for a monthly fee.
-The Cardio-Pulmonary Rehabilitation team at LeConte Medical Center is staffed by nurses and a respiratory therapist.
-Count on LeConte’s Cardio-Pulmonary Rehabilitation team to get your health back on track!
-For more information about Cardio-Pulmonary Rehabilitation at LeConte Medical Center, or to make an appointment, call 865.446.8500.
+When the patient completes the Cardio-Pulmonary Rehabilitation program, a final summary is compiled and forwarded to the primary care physician.
+We offer a continued maintenance program for a monthly fee.

 To read the booklet online or download a printable copy, click here.